 Bear in mind that by digging a hole you are inviting all the rainwater to gather in one place.
 Many sunken gardens boast ponds on the lower level for exactly this purpose.
 It is worth taking advise from a landscaper before you start digging downwards, to avoid disappointment later on.

 The walls surrounding your sunken space need to be robust because they have to hold back a considerable weight of soil.
-This is obviously dependant on how far you dig down but whatever depth you decide upon, it is a design element worth thinking about.
+This is obviously dependent on how far you dig down but whatever depth you decide upon, it is a design element worth thinking about.

 Having excavated, the obvious thing to do is make some sort of seating area so you can enjoy your new bolt hole.
 This is where your personal style can come in to its own.
-Choose elegant, comfortable seating for an intimate sunken terrace or go for a more rustic look and choose a simple arrangement using chunks of logs gathered around a fire pit.
-Which brings me to the next point…
+Choose elegant, comfortable sunken garden seating for an intimate terrace or go for a more rustic look and choose a simple arrangement using chunks of logs gathered around a fire pit.
+Which brings me to the next point...

 Fire pits are trendy and great for garden parties but if you get its position wrong, the outcome can be disastrous.
 The smoke has annoying habit of blowing all over the place, running the risk of sending guests home with streaming eyes.
 If you want to install a fire pit in your sunken garden, take careful notice of prevailing winds or rig up some sort of chimney.